An image showing common lead generation mistakes

 Andrei Vasilescu, cofounder and CEO of DontPayFull explains “New leads are much more expensive to acquire because you are working from zero.
 You are building trust and the time it takes from bottom to top of the funnel takes much longer than if you also nurture your current leads and repeat customers.”

 Based on data from a UserGems’ survey, 40% of your past customers are likely to become customers again.
 Which makes sense because, “Those leads are warm and require much less ‘prep work’ to convert into sales because they're already familiar with your brand,” says Vasilescu.
-“This is not to say you should work on marketing to get new leads.
-It just means you need to balance it out where you have a budget for both, without breaking the bank.”
+“You still need new lead acquisition, but allocate budget to both new and existing customer channels.”

 However, most businesses miss out on these warm leads because they don’t know how to automate tracking them.
 With UserGems, you can track your past customers, prospects, and power users when they change jobs and have them surfaced in your CRM as warm leads.